jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

-* **Hide attachments except on article views:** Select this option to prevent attachments from being shown on any page on the front page except for views for single specifc articles.
+* **Hide attachments except on article views:** Select this option to prevent attachments from being shown on any page on the front page except for views for single specific articles.

 * **Always show attachments on category views:** Select this option to always show attachments on category views -- regardless of other options.